marvinruder/rating-tracker/README.md

 A test environment with separate PostgreSQL and Redis instances can be created using the Docker Compose file in the [`test`](/packages/backend/test) folder.
 The `scripts` section in the [`package.json`](/package.json) provides helpful commands:

+-   Run `yarn build:wasm` to build the WebAssembly utilities and create the `wasm` package.
+This requires [Rust](https://www.rust-lang.org) and [wasm-pack](https://github.com/rustwasm/wasm-pack) to be installed.
+-   Manually create a `main` entry in the `package.json` of the `wasm` package pointing to the same file as the `module` entry.
 -   Run `yarn test:tools` to start PostgreSQL and Redis.
 -   Run `yarn test:prisma:migrate:init` to initialize the PostgreSQL database.
 -   Run `yarn test` to run all tests from all packages.
 Additionally, the packages’ `package.json` configurations contain a `test:watch` script to run tests in watch mode.